4. Click the Fork Pressure tab to view the breakdown of compression forces.

 Using the scale above, we can rank the 2014 YZF 250 mv and bv numbers.
 Rounding and comparing the numbers at 70ips.

-This tells us exactly how this fork fits in the scheme of things.
-Proportionately, the bv force is much higher than the mv force.
-At this point we won't say if this is good or bad.
-We just have a way to see how they relate.
+This shows exactly how this fork compares with other forks and how the bv force compares with the mv force.
+Proportionately, the yzf250 bv force is higher than the mv force .
+We're not saying this is good or bad, we just have a way to see how they relate.

-The beauty is that this scale works for all forks from all manufacturers.
-It doesn't make any difference if they have different piston diameters, different bv or mv stems, different needle tapers, different cartridge rod diameters or any of the multitude of different parts that are found in forks.
-We have found that once any fork is set up and feels decent on the track, the numbers are going to fit the scale.
+The scale is comparable for forks from different manufacturers.
+It doesn't make any difference if they have different piston diameters, rod diameters etc that are found in forks.
+Pressure testing shows the final output of the combined components in the fork.
+Once assembled and tested, all fork compression numbers are going to fit the scale.

 This is an ongoing process.
 Each time we make an adjustment, our target number scale improves.
-Because we have a definitive way to compare the valving configurations, the valving process is easier and more precise.
-This would be hard to achieve with seat-of-the-pants shim swapping, not knowing how stiff the bv and mv are, and not being able to see the relationship between the two.
+Because we have a definitive way to compare the valving configurations, the process steadily becomess easier and more precise.

 We will conclude with an example of one extreme difference between bv and mv force.
 We received a SX fork that lost all its compression damping.
 Upon inspection, we noticed the bv icrod was bent.
-After replacing the rod and pressure testing the configuration we saw the bv force was very stiff.
+After replacing the rod and pressure testing the configuration we saw the bv icrod bent because the bv force was very high (apparently putting side loads on the piston bending the rod).

 -- mv force = stiff+2